What is John MacArthur's fundamental problem with the Catholic Church (or Catholicism)?

-When confronted with simple texts defending Catholic Doctrine found in the Bible such as, "Unless you eat the flesh of the Son of Man you shall have no life within you" (Jn 6:53), he suddenly gets mystical and extrapolates that it's symbolic (more on the Eucharist here).
+When confronted with simple Catholic friendly Bible passages, such as "Unless you eat the flesh of the Son of Man you shall have no life within you" (Jn 6:53) which defends the Eucharist, he suddenly gets mystical and extrapolates that it's symbolic.

 What Mr. MacArthur ignores is the witness of the early great Christians like Ignatius, who are very clear about the Catholic Church, the Eucharist, the structure of Authority and many other aspects of the Church that he has rejected.
 Ignatius of Antioch was a student of the Apostle John.

 "See that ye all follow the bishop, even as Christ Jesus does the Father, and the presbytery [priest] as ye would the apostles.
 Do ye also reverence the deacons, as those that carry out the appointment of God.
 Let no man do anything connected with the Church without the bishop.
 Let that be deemed a proper Eucharist, which is [administered] either by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; even as, wherever Jesus Christ is, there is the Catholic Church."
 Ignatius of Antioch, Epistle to the Smyrneans, 8:2 (c.
 A.D.
 110)